It can be quite challenging for those painting for the first time on any surface.

 In fact, the process itself is not all that difficult if you know what to do.

-And you can improve the appearance considerably with the right paint and techniques.
+And you can improve the looks considerably with the right paint and techniques.

 While hiring a professional painter is the best bet to get what you want, you can do the job yourself if you are up to the challenge.